Northwestern Law School Acceptance Rate

 What Is the Acceptance Rate For Northwestern Law School?

-The average undergraduate GPA and LSAT score for the class of 2024 were both 3.86.
-Your chances of admission are undoubtedly considerably greater if your stats fall within that range since 75% of the class had an LSAT score at or above 167 and a GPA at or above 3.60.
+The average undergraduate GPA for the Class of 2025 was 3.89, while the median LSAT score was 171.
+Your chances of admission are undoubtedly considerably greater if your stats fall within that range since 75% of the class had an LSAT score at or above 172 and a GPA at or above 3.95.

-How Can I Increase My Chances Of Getting Into Northwestern Law School?
+How Can You Increase Your Chances Of Getting Into Northwestern Law School?

-A lot may ask “How can I increase my chances of getting into Northwestern Law School?”
+A lot of students might wonder, “How can you increase your chances of getting into Northwestern Law School?”
 Firstly, Northwestern Law evaluates applications based on a variety of criteria in addition to exam results and GPAs to strengthen the Northwestern Law community:

-- A wide range of experiences and viewpoints are represented by the students.
-Northwestern boasts one of the largest percentages of racially and ethnically diverse students among elite law schools, the most geographically varied student population in the nation, and an equally split JD class between men and women.
+• A wide range of experiences and viewpoints are represented by the students.
+Northwestern boasts one of the largest percentages of racially and ethnically diverse students among elite law schools, being the most geographically varied student population in the nation.

 The LSAT has a high bar for admission to Northwestern’s law school.
 Like GPA, Pritzker does not have a minimum LSAT requirement for applicants, but the median LSAT score in the most recent application pool is 171.